dadoonet/spring-elasticsearch/README.md

 </dependency>
 ```

-If you want to set a specific version of the transport client (deprecated), add it to your `pom.xml` file:
+If you want to use a transport client (deprecated), you must add it to your `pom.xml` file:

 ```xml
 <dependency>